udberg/NearbyRestaurants/README.md

 ## 👍 Show your support

 Give a ⭐️ if you like this project!
+They're free...

 ## 📝 License

 This project is free to use as learning purposes.
+I share my project under GPL License, so everybody can reuse and modify it.
 For any external content (e.g. logo, images, ...), please contact the proper author and check their license of use.
+Thank you!

 <small>Template made by <a href='https://twitter.com/juduak_'>Uduak John</a></small>